Yellow Line (Mumbai Metro): Metro 2A

-The stations on the line have a platform length of 185 m to serve 8 car rakes.
+The stations on the line have a platform length of 185 m to serve 8-car rakes.
 Stations were built on a single pier, unlike the three piers used to support stations on Line 1.
-The single pier design was chosen due to lack of space available for construction on New Link Road.
+The single-pier design was chosen due to the lack of space available for construction on New Link Road.
 Unlike most metros in India, the stations were not completely constructed on site.
-Construction utilized "pi-girders" which were pre-cast at a casting yard in Bandra.
+Construction utilized "pi-girders", which were pre-cast at a casting yard in Bandra.
 The girders were then erected onto the station for platforms.
 Most of the spans on the line have a length of 25-28 m.
 A 51 m long steel girder was installed on New Link Road in Kandivali to accommodate a 700 m radius curve along the line.

 MMRDA metropolitan commissioner R.A.
 Rajeev stated in September 2020 that almost 80% of construction work had been completed.
 The MMRDA began conducting pre-trials on the rolling stock at the Charkop depot in February 2021.
-The MMRDA announced that electrification of the line had been completed on 26 May, and the first trial runs were conducted from 31 May.
+The MMRDA announced that the electrification of the line had been completed on 26 May, and the first trial runs were conducted from 31 May.
 The MMRDA began a dynamic test and trial run on the 20 km stretch between Dhanukarwadi and Aarey (including a portion of Line 7) on 19 June.
 The final I-girder on Line 2A was launched at Adarsh Nagar Junction in Andheri on 6 October 2021.
 The stretch between Dhanukarwadi and Aarey received provisional approval from the Research Designs and Standards Organisation (RDSO) in January 2022.
 The Commissioner of Metro Rail Safety (CMRS) began inspecting the line in February 2022.

 A section of Metro 2A from Dhanukarwadi to Dahisar East (along with the section of Line 7 from Dahisar East to Aarey) was opened on 2 April 2022.
-Chief Minister Uddhav Thackeray flagged off the first train at 4pm in the presence of Deputy Chief Minister Ajit Pawar, Urban Development Minister Eknath Shinde, NCP chief Sharad Pawar and the Leader of Opposition in the Legislative Council, Pravin Darekar.
+Chief Minister Uddhav Thackeray flagged off the first train at 4pm in the presence of Deputy Chief Minister Ajit Pawar, Urban Development Minister Eknath Shinde, NCP chief Sharad Pawar, and the Leader of Opposition in the Legislative Council, Pravin Darekar.
 The line opened for public service from 8pm, with services operating between Dahanukarwadi and Aarey (on Line 7) via Dahisar East.

 The remaining section of Metro 2A from Dhanukarwadi to DN Nagar received approval from the RDSO in October 2022.
 The CMRS began inspecting the line in December 2022.
-The final section of the line (along with the final section of Line 7 from Goregaon East to Gundavali) was inaugurated on 19 January 2023 by Prime Minister Narendra Modi.
+The final section of the line (along with the final section of Line 7 from Goregaon East to Gundavali) was inaugurated on 19 January 2023, by Prime Minister Narendra Modi.